-- 7.4.1 The Council's primary procurement route for works of this nature is to use Acivico Ltd's Constructing West Midlands 2 Framework Agreement either undertaking a further competition exercise or direct award subject to the complexities and timescales of each project in order to ensure that the Council's statutory duties are met.
-Where direct award is the route, value for money will be demonstrated by Acivico Ltd to the Council and reported in any award report. - 7.4.2 Where the payment of a grant is issued for the works, the responsibility for the procurement and award of contract is with the school under their governance arrangements.
+- 7.4.1 The Council's primary procurement route for works of this nature is to use Acivico Ltd's Constructing West Midlands 2 Framework Agreement either undertaking a further competition exercise (this being the default route) or a direct award, subject to the complexities and timescales of each project in order to ensure that the Council's statutory duties are met.
+Where direct award is the route, value for money will be demonstrated by Acivico Ltd to the Council and reported in any award report - 7.4.2 Where a grant is issued to a school for the works, the responsibility for the procurement and award of contract is with the school under their governance arrangements.
 The Conditions of Grant Agreement will include the requirement to demonstrate to the Council value for money and compliance to any legislation including the Public Contracts Regulations 2015 from the issue of the payment.